IshitaTakeshi/SCW/README.md

 ```

 `X` and `y` are 2-dimensional and 1-dimensional array respectively.
-`X` is a set of data vectors which each row represents a feature vector.
+`X` is a set of data vectors.
+Each row of `X` represents a feature vector.
 `y` is a set of labels corresponding with `X`.

 ## Note